 In the event of an emergency that requires the immediate evacuation of the building, the fire alarm bell will be used to signal an evacuation.
 The alarm may be activated by any of the red pull stations located throughout the building.

-All building occupants and employees are required to leave the building immediately, using stairway escape routes and proceed to your predetermined muster point.
-Predetermined muster points are based on the location of your home office:
+All building occupants and employees are required to leave the building immediately, using stairway escape routes and proceed to Willamette University campus, south of the Capitol.